-Our change to become a department of Riverside Regional Medical Center allows us to retain our high quality physicians and staff and implement increased quality and safety standards which benefit all of our patients immensely.
+Our change to become a department of a Riverside hospital allows us to retain our high quality physicians and staff and implement increased quality and safety standards which benefit all of our patients immensely.

 If you have any questions about this change, please let us know.
 Our first priority continues to be providing our patients with superior care that promotes safety, healing, kindness and respect.